openstack/cinder/doc/source/configuration/block-storage/policy-personas.rst

        | ``PUT  /os-services/set-log``
        | ``PUT  /os-services/get-log``
      - volume_extension:services:update
-     - rule:admin_api
      - no
      - no
-     - no
-     - no
      - yes
-     - no
-     - yes
    * - Freeze a backend host.
 Secondary check; must also satisfy volume_extension:services:update to make this call.
      - ``PUT  /os-services/freeze``
      - volume:freeze_host
-     - rule:admin_api
      - no
      - no
-     - no
-     - no
      - yes
-     - no
-     - yes
    * - Thaw a backend host.
 Secondary check; must also satisfy volume_extension:services:update to make this call.
      - ``PUT  /os-services/thaw``
      - volume:thaw_host
-     - rule:admin_api
      - no
-     - no
-     - no
-     - no
-     - yes
      - no
      - yes
    * - Failover a backend host.
 Secondary check; must also satisfy